dwarvesf/handbook/compliance.md

 ---
 title: How we keep things on track
 date: 2019-03-13
-description:
+description: Building an effective company is like building good software.
 authors:
   - han
 tags:
   - handbook
   - employee
+  - performance
 menu: handbook
 hide_frontmatter: true
-hide_title: true
+hide_title: false
 pinned: false
-type:
+type: handbook
 ---
-# How we keep things on track

-## Building an effective company is like building good software:
+## Building an effective company is like building good software
 - First, we define the specs.
 - Then we implement the specs.
 - After that, we test and make sure everything works correctly.
 So, first we need to define the specs, in this case: